Interventions, Where and How? Experimental Design for Causal Models at Scale: Background

-{\textbf{Variational Inference over the posterior of SCMs.}} Recent techniques~\cite{annadani2021variational,lorch2021dibs,cundy2021bcd} provide a scalable way to obtain posterior distribution over SCMs given observational data using variational inference.
-Given a tractable parameterisation of the approximate posterior with parameters $\phi \in \Phi$, variational inference optimises a lower bound on the (log-) evidence: \begin{small}
+\paragraph{Bayesian Inference of SCMs and DAGs.} The key challenge in performing Bayesian inference jointly over SCMs and DAGs is that the space of DAGs is discrete and superexponential in the number of variables~\citep{peters2017elements}.
+However, recent techniques based on variational inference~\citep{annadani2021variational,lorch2021dibs,cundy2021bcd} provide a tractable and scalable way of performing posterior inference of these parameters.
+Given a tractable distribution $q_\psi(\bphi)$ which approximates the posterior $p(\bphi\mid \mathcal{D})$, variational inference maximizes a lower bound on the (log-) evidence:

-\end{small} The key idea in these techniques is the way variational family $\Phi$ for SCMs, in particular over DAGs, is parameterised.
-In particular, VCN~\cite{annadani2021variational} considers an autoregressive Bernoulli distribution over the adjacency matrix as the variational family and enforce DAG constraint~\cite{zheng2018dags} through the prior.
-BCD-Nets~\cite{cundy2021bcd} considers a distribution over node orderings through a Boltzmann distribution and perform inference with Gumbel-Sinkhorn~\cite{mena2018learning} operator.
-DiBS~\cite{lorch2021dibs} consider latent variables over entries of adjacency matrix and perform inference over these latent variables using SVGD~\cite{liu2016stein}.
-We demonstrate empirical results in BOECD using the DiBS model in this work as it can be extended to nonlinear SCMs.
+The key idea in these techniques is the way the variational family $\Psi$ for DAGs is parameterized.
+The variational family for the Variational Causal Network (VCN) method~\citep{annadani2021variational} is an autoregressive Bernoulli distribution over the adjacency matrix.
+They further enforce the acyclicity constraint~\citep{zheng2018dags} through the prior.
+BCD-Nets~\citep{cundy2021bcd} consider a distribution over node orderings through a Boltzmann distribution and perform inference with Gumbel-Sinkhorn~\citep{mena2018learning} operator.
+DiBS~\citep{lorch2021dibs} consider latent variables over entries of adjacency matrix and perform inference over these latent variables using SVGD~\citep{liu2016stein}.
+We demonstrate empirical results in BOECD using the DiBS model in this work because it is easily extendable to nonlinear SCMs.\looseness=-1